dockhippie/php-cli/README.md

 # PHP

-This is our collection of custom PHP running on an [Alpine Linux container](https://registry.hub.docker.com/u/webhippie/alpine/).
+This is our collection of custom PHP containers running on an [Alpine Linux container](https://registry.hub.docker.com/u/webhippie/alpine/).

 ## Containers

 * [nginx](nginx/): PHP combined with Nginx
+* [apache](apache/): PHP combined with Apache

 ## Contributing